Pearly Penile Papules (PPP) are a common occurrence in young men, and are actually a variation of normal anatomy.

 Can I pass on Pearly Penile Papules?

-Pearly penile papules are not infectious in origin and as such cannot be passed on to anyone else.
+As Pearly Penile Papules are not infectious in origin, they cannot be passed on to anyone else.

 Are Pearly Penile Papules an STI?

 Pearly Penile Papules are not a sexually transmitted infection and are common in all men regardless of if they are sexually active or not.
 Sexual activity appears to have no effect on the development, progression or regression of PPP, and they do not increase the risk of contracting an STI.